Sitemap

 “Never in history has violence been initiated by the oppressed.
 With the establishment of a relationship of oppression, violence has already begun.”
 (1968, page 41)

-Only an ideology of the ruling class could market genocide into a blameless tragedy, rather than a crime.
-History did not begin a year ago.
-Since then, the bombing campaign testifies to the cruel revenge the state of Israel will be goaded into the moment Palestinians resist injustice.
+The process of history did not begin so recently in the October events.
+Since then, the bombing campaign in Gaza testifies to the cruel and lopsided revenge the embarrassed state of Israel will be goaded into the moment Palestinians resist injustice.

-A genuine solidarity with the oppressed is not an effect of outside forces, but an authentic expression of love.
-From his 1987 book, the theologian Phillip Berryman argues:
+The incessant protesting which seems to intrude from outside really originates from within, from the conscience-stricken masses who are joining the movement for Palestinian liberation.
+A genuine solidarity with the oppressed is not an effect of outside forces, but an authentic expression of love for neighbors.
+From his book, Liberation Theology, the former Catholic priest Phillip Berryman argues:

 “a responsible commitment within class conflict is an expression of love for neighbor.
 They are not “fomenting” hatred, as critics contend; class conflict already exists.
 Through solidarity in struggle with the poor, class division must be transcended in a new type of society.”
-(Liberation Theology, page 26)
+(1987, page 26)

 Works Cited